Mt Democrat, Mt Cameron, Mt Lincoln and Mt Bross

 to Alma for about 30 miles.
 In the middle of Alma across from a general

-store you head west on the unmarked Kite Lake dirt road for 6 miles to the
+store you head west on the unmarked Kite Lake dirt road for

 trailhead.
 The last mile of this road has some pretty rough spots especially